 - Millersville University is the first Pennsylvania university to launch LiveSafe.
-Millersville joined Virginia Tech, Georgetown and Delaware as institutions engaging in LiveSafe. - LiveSafe was launched after Student Senate engaged with University Police in another community policing effort to keep our community safe. - Millersville is cited By LiveSafe as being a studentengaged campus. - Within the first year, over 2,000 MU students downloaded the free safety app. - Within the first year, students texted 151 tips to the University call center; 88 percent resulted in tip chat with call center employees and/or police. - Most tips were for quality-of-life issues such as noise, loud persons and facility concerns such as a burnt-out light. - Other tips were students taking care of students in need, such as concern of depression. - A total of 731 peer-to-peer safewalks, exactly 400 between 9 p.m. and 3 a.m.
+Millersville joined Virginia Tech, Georgetown and Delaware as institutions engaging in LiveSafe. - LiveSafe was launched after Student Senate engaged with University Police in another community policing effort to keep our community safe. - Millersville is cited by LiveSafe as being a student-engaged campus. - Within the first year, over 2,000 MU students downloaded the free safety app. - Within the first year, students texted 151 tips to the University call center; 88 percent resulted in tip chat with call center employees and/or police. - Most tips were for quality-of-life issues such as noise, loud persons and facility concerns such as a burnt-out light. - Other tips were students taking care of students in need, such as concern of depression. - During 2019, a total of 283 peer-to-peer safewalks took place with 200+ occurring between 9 p.m. and 3 a.m.